zhenyang92/website/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9.

+# Install library

+ng add @ng-bootstrap/ng-bootstrap

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## gh-pages
+Run `ng deploy --repo=https://github.com/zhenyang92/website --base-href="./" `  to deploy it directly to github pages. (it will compare and push to branch gh-pages)

 ## Code scaffolding